fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 ## Media Distribution Device Tunneling Procedures

-The MDD, acting as a client, establishes a DTLS association between itself and the KMF for the purpose of facilitating key exchange between an endpoint and the KMF.
-To differentiate this DTLS association from the one initiated by the endpoint, this association is called a "tunnel".
-A tunnel may be established when the first endpoint attempts to establish a DTLS association with the KMF, or the tunnel may be established in advance and independent of communication with an endpoint.
+The MDD, acting as a client, establishes a DTLS association between itself and a KMF to relay DTLS messages from any number of endpoints to that KMF.
+This MDD initiated DTLS association is called a "Tunnel" to differentiate it from the DTLS associations initiated by endpoints.

+The MDD **MUST** establish the tunnel association with the KMF in advance of, or no later than at the time of, an endpoint attempting to establish a DTLS association with the KMF.

+The MDD **MUST** forward all messages received from an endpoint for a given DTLS association through the same tunnel if more than one tunnel has been established between it and a KMF.
+A MDD is not precluded from establishing more than one tunnel to a given KMF.

+The MDD **MUST** assign a tunnel-unique "association identifier" for each endpoint-initiated DTLS association and include it in all messages forwarded to the KMF.
+The KMF will subsequently include in this identifier in all messages it sends so that the MDD can map messages received via a given tunnel and forward the correct endpoint.

+The MDD **MUST** assign a locally unique conference identifier common to the endpoints it has bridged together locally and include it in all the messages it sends to the KMF.
+The KMF may use this identifier to ensure any conference-specific information it sends can be included only in messages destined for the correct endpoints.
+Through some means outside the scope of this document, the KMF will know if a given endpoint is authorized to receive conference-specific information and receiving a conference identifier from an MDD will not be not indication of any authorization.

-A tunnel allows the MDD to relay DTLS messages for any number of endpoints.
-The MDD cannot see the plaintext contents of the encrypted exchanges between the KMF and an endpoint, but the protocol does enable the KMF to provide the HBH key material to the MDD for each of the individual DTLS associations.
+This tunnel protocol does enable the KMF to separately provide HBH key material to the MDD for each of the individual endpoint DTLS associations while the MDD cannot decrypt messages between the KMF and endpoints.

-The MDD may establish a single DTLS tunnel to the KMF or it may establish more than one.
-However, the MDD **MUST** ensure that all DTLS messages received by the endpoint for the same DTLS association are transmitted over the same tunnel.

 When a DTLS message is received by the MDD from an endpoint, it forwards that message to the KMF encapsulated in a Tunnel + Profiles message (see (#tunneling-protocol)).

-To uniquely identify a distinct endpoint-originated DTLS association, the MDD assigns a tunnel-unique "association identifier" for each of connection to each endpoint.
-The association identifier is necessary since multiple DTLS messages from multiple endpoints might be relayed over the same tunnel.
-By uniquely assigning an association identifier, the MDD can map the message received from the KMF to an appropriate endpoint.

-The Tunnel + Profiles message used to tunnel DTLS messages to the KMF allows the MDD to signal which SRTP protection profiles it supports for HBH operations.
-The list of protection profiles **MUST** remain constant for a given DTLS association identified by the association identifier.
+The Tunnel + Profiles message allows the MDD to signal which SRTP protection profiles it supports for HBH operations.

-The MDD also includes a conference identifier known to both the MDD and the KMF in the messages it sends to the KMF.
-The conference identifier is necessary to allow the KMF to provide the endpoint with any conference-specific key material.
-It is important to note that merely receiving the conference identifier is not an indication of authorization.
-Through some means defined outside the scope of this document, the KMF will know for which conferences the endpoint is authorized to receive conference-specific key material.

-All messages for a given DTLS association **MUST** be sent via the same tunnel and **MUST** include the same association identifier.
+The MDD **MUST** support the same list of protection profiles for the life of given endpoint’s DTLS association, represented by a given association identifier.

+When a message from the KMF includes "Key Info," the MDD **MUST** extract the cipher and key material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets between it and an endpoint.
+Since the HBH key material will be different for each endpoint, the MDD uses the tunnel-unique association identifier included by the KMF to ensure that the HBH material is used with the correct endpoint.

 The MDD **MUST** forward all messages received from either the endpoint or the KMF to ensure proper communication between those two entities.

-When the MDD receives a message from the KMF that includes Key Info, it extracts the cipher and key material conveyed in that message in order to perform HBH encryption and authentication for RTP and RTCP packets sent to and from the endpoint.
-Since the HBH cipher and key material will be different for each endpoint, the MDD uses the association identifier to ensure the key material is associated with the correct endpoint.

 ## Key Management Function Tunneling Procedures